vuejs/v2.vuejs.org/src/guide/computed.md

 }
 ```

-In comparison, a method invocation will **always** run the function whenever a re-render happens.

-Why do we need caching?
-Imagine we have an expensive computed property **A**, which requires looping through a huge Array and doing a lot of computations.
+Em comparação, a chamada a função de um método sempre será executada, sempre quando for chamada.

+Porque nós preciamos de cachear?
+Imagine que uma propriedade computada extensa chamada **A**, na qual requer um loop através de um enorme Array e realizando vários cálculos.
+Então podemos ter outras propriedades computadas que por sua vez dependam de **A** também.
+Sem o cache, estaremos executando **A** mais vezes que o necessário.
+Nos casos em que você não necessita de cache, use métodos

 Then we may have other computed properties that in turn depend on **A**.
 Without caching, we would be executing **A**’s getter many more times than necessary!
-In cases where you do not want caching, use a method instead.
+In cases where you do not want caching, use métodos.

 ### Computed vs Watched Property